Retired NASCAR Driver Dale Earnhardt Jr. Gets Ill at Martinsville

 Also in 2016, Earnhardt announced that he would be pledging his brain to science, more specifically, the Concussion Legacy Foundation.
 It just so happens, that announcement also came at Martinsville.

-By that time, Earnhardt already had missed two races because of a concussion in 2012.
+By that time, Earnhardt already had missed two races because of his concussion in 2012.

 - RELATEDNo.
 8 Returns to NASCAR's Top Series with Daniel HemricAfter a decade-long absence, the No. 8 racecar is returning to the top-level NASCAR Cup Series.READ NOW